bdager/pepper-chatbot/README.md

 - Ensure that Pepper is connected and reachable at the specified IP address (e.g., `192.168.x.x`).
 - Log messages from `qimessaging` may appear at startup — this is expected behavior from the Pepper communication stack.

+## Extras

+benedetti.py codes allows to interact with Pepper to say poems.
+You have 4 main words to choose and say to Pepper in order to activate it saying one of the poems.

 ---